SathyaBhat/sathyasays.com/content/posts/2013-05-15-errord-where-i-come-from-we-dont-need-july.md

         </blockquote>

         <p>
-          &#8220;I know Dell is supposed to be going private, but I didn't know that it would be up to me to keep them afloat!&#8221; writes <strong>James Helms</strong>.
+          "I know Dell is supposed to be going private, but I didn't know that it would be up to me to keep them afloat!" writes <strong>James Helms</strong>.
         </p>

         <blockquote>